zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ## Create an EC2 instance with Python Boto3

 Use a Python script to implement the steps above (steps 1-6 are required, repeat step 8 using the AWS console again; Step 7 is optional).
-Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details. **Note**: Remember that your security group name, key pair name, and instance name should be different from those used in **Create an EC2 instance using awscli**.
+Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details. **NOTE**: Remember that your security group name, key pair name, and instance name should be different from those used in **Create an EC2 instance using awscli**.

-## Install Docker on macOS, Linux/WSL2
+## Install Docker

-### macOS Users
+### Apple Silicon MacOS Users

+#### [1] Download Docker

-- Go to the official Docker website: [Docker Desktop for Mac](https://www.docker.com/products/docker-desktop//)
-- Choose the version for your chip type(Apple Silicon/Intel) and Download the .dmg file
+Go to the official Docker website: [Docker Desktop for Mac](https://www.docker.com/products/docker-desktop//), choose the version for your processor type (e.g., Apple Silicon), and download the `.dmg` file.

+#### [2] Start Docker

-- Launch Docker from Applications
+Open Docker from Applications.

+#### [3] Check the version

-- Open Terminal and run the following command to check if Docker is running:
+Open the terminal and run the following command:

 ```bash
 docker --version
 ```

-### Linux/WSL2 Users
+### Linux and WSL2 Users

 #### [1] Install Docker
 ```